numtide/treefmt/docs/formatters-spec.md

 # Formatter specification

 In order to keep the design of `treefmt` simple, we support only formatters which adhere to a certain standard.
 This document outlines this standard.
-If the formatter you would like to use doesn't comply with the rules, you should create a wrapper script that transforms the usage to match the specification.
+If the formatter you would like to use doesn't comply with the rules, it's often possible to create a wrapper script that transforms the usage to match the specification.

 ## Command-line interface